turingschool/front-end-curriculum/projects/module-3/ideas-4-ideaboxes.md

 ## Learning Goals

 * Gain competency with React fundamentals
-* Learn how to test React components & asynchronous JS
+* Practice network requests
-* Practice refactoring
+* Practice testing with Cypress
-* Create a multi-page UX using Router
+  * Intercepting network requests
+  * Using fixtures and stubs

 ## Features
 In order to get the practice with all of the fundamentals, a thorough ideabox might contain the following features:

 - Functional and Class components
 - A controlled form or two that allows user to render elements to the page
-- Routing
-- Some network requests if possible
+- Get and Post network requests (if possible)
 - Cypress tests for general user flows and network requests

-## Ideas 4 Ideaboxes
+## Ideas for Varied Ideabox-like Applications
 - To-do List
 - Bucket List
 - Reading List